-Here you will find a collection of self-publishing resources that writers new to self-publishing have found useful.
+Here you will find a collection of self-publishing resources.
 While the focus is on Victoria, BC, most of the resources listed are relevant to anyone interested in self-publishing.
 Much of this information was gleaned from writer’s workshops.
 Resources are updated frequently.
 In addition, if you have comments or suggestions, please send an email.

 Self-publishing means you are responsible for all the tasks that a publisher would normally do for you.
 This includes: editing, formatting, cover design, finding a printer, or turning your book into an ebook.
-Also, let’s not forget the essential tasks of marketing, promotion, sales and distribution.
+Also, let’s not forget the essential tasks of marketing, promotion and sales.
 Some hands-on self-published writers have the skills to do some of these tasks themselves.
 However, even experienced indie authors will outsource specific tasks like cover design and proofreading.
-And some authors with a long term plan will learn the skills they will need to use frequently such as how to format an ebook.
+And some authors with a long-term plan will learn skills they will need to use repeatedly such as how to format an ebook.

 On the other side of the self-publishing spectrum are writers with a bigger budget and less time.
 They often seek out a (hopefully reputable) self-publishing company that offers a variety of publishing services.

-Regardless of the path chosen, all self-publishing writers will have to put in as much effort to launch, promote, and market their finished book, as they did to create it.
+Regardless of the path chosen, all self-publishing writers will have to put in as much effort to promote and market their finished book as they did to create it.
 And this means they need to be meticulous in each step of their book creation process.
-A bad cover, bad proofreading, bad formatting, or rushing to publish without first getting feedback from test readers… all these problems with quality will impact the quantity of people who will read your book.
+A bad cover, bad proofreading, bad formatting, and rushing to publish without first getting feedback from test readers… all these problems with quality will impact the quantity of people who will read your book.

 While it is good to be meticulous, you also should avoid getting stuck in a pre-publishing phase because you are a petrified perfectionist.
 With ebooks and print-on-demand, you can make changes and corrections without it being a costly disaster (because you can upload new corrected editions).
 This is less risky than having a large number of books printed at a high cost, only to find errors post-publication.

 While the quality of your book is very important, if you are a genre fiction writer the best way to increase your books sales is to have quality and quantity.
 According to many successful self-published genre fiction authors, when you publish a higher number of books, you have a higher likelihood of gaining readers.
 But even if you labour to write a series of books, you still must ensure you don’t inflict distracting errors on your readers.
 Therefore, it is wise to seek professional editing and proofreading.
 See the Pro-Help page to find professional editors.
-Also for more on writing advice not taken, check out Kevin McLaughlin’s post on this topic.
+Also check out Kevin McLaughlin’s post on “writing advice not taken“.

-Finally, if you are new to self-publishing, read this helpful article on the difference between vanity publishing and today’s independent (indie) publishing.
+Finally, if you are new to self-publishing, read this article on the difference between vanity publishing and today’s independent publishing.

 Self-publishing resource pages

-Scams Targeting Writers (Learn about what to watch for to avoid falling for a publishing scam, a bad contract, or an over-priced publishing package.)
+Scams Targeting Writers (How to avoid falling victim to a publishing scam, a bad contract, or an over-priced publishing package.)

-Tech Tools (Find information about barcodes and ISBN numbers and more.)
+Tech Tools (Barcodes, ISBN numbers, copyright and more.)